The Philobiblon: Synopsis

 Caeterum iam de clericis, qui sunt vasa virtutis, loquamur.

-One of the longest chapters in the Philobiblon, chapter 4 starts out disparaging those clerks and clergy who treats books, and the wisdom they contain, with disdain.
+One of the longest chapters in the Philobiblon, chapter 4 starts out disparaging those clerks and clergy who treat books, and the wisdom they contain, with disdain.
 Written from the vantage point of a book (as are chapters 5 through 7), he states that "ye let go the lot of God which ye had first assumed, becoming companions of thieves."
 He then goes on to describe those clergy who are "vessels of virtue" as those who appreciate books.
 "Finally, by the knowledge of literature, we establish priests, bishops, cardinals, and the Pope, that all things in the ecclesiastical hierarchy may be fitly disposed".
 Here, de Bury is acknowledging that the Catholic Church, and many of the clergy in England, had for many years a distrust of non-liturgical books, especially the Greeks classics, which were deemed "pagan".